-Program Advisor: Dr. Cynthia Rodriguez at Cynthia.Rodriguez@untdallas.edu
+Email: Cynthia.Rodriguez@untdallas.edu

-- 1. Texas Core Curriculum: All students are required to complete 42 hours of the Texas Core Curriculum to earn a degree. - 2.
-Content Requirements: 40 hours of coursework - 3.
+1. Texas Core Curriculum: All students are required to complete 42 hours of the Texas Core Curriculum to earn a degree.

+- 2. Content Requirements: 40 hours of coursework - 3.
 Application to the Teacher Education Program: All students are required to complete the application process to be accepted into the Teacher Education Program prior to enrolling in coursework meeting the Teacher Education Requirements. - 4.
-Teacher Education Requirements: 15 hours of coursework for teacher certification. - 5.
+Teacher Education Requirements: 18 hours of coursework for teacher certification. - 5.
 English as Second Language (ESL) Pathway Certification: 18 hours of coursework that applied to ESL certification. - 6.
 Clinical Requirements: 15 hours of clinical and student teaching coursework.